warning

 "El Deafo" is a text that's written and created by Cece Bell.

-She's done both the illustrations and the story and text.
+She's done both the illustrations, and the story, and text.

-"El Deafo" is a semi autobiographical story that explores Cece Bell's own experiences growing up with a hearing impairment.
+"El Deafo" is a semi-autobiographical story that explores Cece Bell's own experiences growing up with a hearing impairment.

-The graphic novel text is a memoir, well spotted on our keyword, the memoir uses bunny characters to depict Cece's childhood and her journey to embracing her hearing aid.
+The memoir uses bunny characters to depict Cece's childhood and her journey to embracing her hearing aid.

 The illustrations in the text play a crucial role in conveying her emotions, experiences, and challenges associated with being deaf.

-Our first question that I'd like you to consider is why is this memoir important?
-And do you think it's reflective for everyone within the Deaf community?
+Our first question that I'd like you to consider is why is this memoir important, and do you think it's reflective for everyone within the deaf community?
 You might like to re-explore the author's note at the end of the text to support you here.

 Pause the video now whilst you discuss the question with your partner.